z8amer/Terraform/Assignment1Wordpress/README.md

 ## 📌 Objective
 Use Terraform to provision a full WordPress stack on AWS, including:
 - EC2 instance running WordPress
-- Security groups (HTTP, outbound)
+- Security groups (HTTP, SSH, outbound)
 - User data / cloud-init to install dependencies
 - A working public endpoint
 - All resources defined in Terraform